When you take on a small apartment, it doesn’t have to feel cramped or closed in.

 #1 Make a feature wall by painting a recess darker

 If you have a recess in a main wall, such as for a fire place or chimney then you can create interest and depth in the room by painting the recessed area a darker colour than the rest of the room.

 If your apartment has wooden floors then a nice dark green in the recess will bring depth and character to the room, particularly if the rest of the room is then a nice light colour such as white or a warmer cream.

 #2 Choose furniture for the space

-If you have no space for a traditional coffee table, go for one which doubles as a storage chest, or pick a nest of tables which can be tucked away when not in use, as an alternative option.
+If you don’t have the space for a traditional coffee table, go for one which doubles as a storage chest, or pick a nest of tables which can be tucked away when not in use, as an alternative option.

-Go for wall lights rather than floor standing or ceiling lights which encroach on the room space and opt for clever storage units so you don’t need lots of bulky shelving.
+Go for wall lights rather than floor lamps or ceiling lights which encroach on the room space and opt for clever storage units so you don’t need lots of bulky shelving.

 #3 Use a round table

 If you want a formal dining table but you are space limited, then opt for a round one, with chairs which tuck under, and store it in an unused corner, rather than having a huge rectangular table and chairs taking up all the room.